How EMDR Therapy Helps Emotional Neglect:

 EMDR helps make that updating possible.

-As that begins to happen, what once felt fixed can become more flexible.
+what once felt fixed can become more flexible.

 What felt immediate and inevitable can begin to loosen.